5 months by cncdivi

 Let’s start with Sundials.
 I think they’re very cool, and the potential exists to make them even cooler if you’re a CNC’er.
 Here are a couple ideas:

 Lawn furniture is also a fruitful area to explore.

-A plasma table, little welding, and maybe some bending would make short work of this music bench.
+A nice plasma table project with a little welding, and maybe some bending would make short work of this music bench.

 3D sculpted furniture like this hammock almost has to be done with CNC.

 Extra guests?
 You may need extra chairs.
 Hang ’em on the wall.